 At Healthy Chat we use a therapy call Human Givens.
-It’s called that because it integrates a great range of techniques proven to be effective in getting a person’s innate emotional needs met and thus bringing them back on track to living a fulfilled, happy life.
+It’s called that because it integrates a wide range of techniques proven to be effective in getting a person’s innate emotional needs met, bringing them quickly back on track to living a fulfilled, happy life.

 Here’s how the Human Given’s College explains why it gets such strong results fast: